 Too good to be true?
 We think it’s too good to miss.

-Continue into 2018 with the double benefits of MOT SHIELD protection against DVSA disipline and a year’s subscription to MOT Testing Magazine!
+Continue with the double benefits of MOT SHIELD protection against DVSA discipline and a year’s subscription to MOT Testing Magazine!

 Please note that DVSA discipline matters arising up to 28 days prior to membership application are not covered.
 However, we may to take on existing cases at a separately agreed price depending on details of the case.